kdflint/alliance-ship/docs/Vagrant_install_instructions.md

     git clone https://github.com/NorthBridge/alliance-community.git

 ###4) Create the VM
-Change to the directory with the file `VagrantFile` and start the vagrant vm [add path]
+Change to the project root directory (containing the file `Vagrantfile`) and start the vagrant vm [add path]

+    cd alliance-community
     vagrant up

 The first time you run this it will take a while as it has to download a